danielcoblentz/danielcoblentz.github.io/README.md

 A personal website showcasing updates about me and featuring a detailed project portfolio.
-Created using JavaScript, HTML & CSS.
+Created using JavaScript, HTML & CSS :)